 Platelet adhesion

 Sickle cell disease.
 Red blood cells that carry oxygen to distant tissues in the body becomes more rigid and sticky and change their shape in patients with sickle cell disease (SCD) due to aggregation of the abnormal hemoglobin molecules (hemoglobin-S) inside the cells.
 Interactions of sickle red blood cells with vascular endothelial cells and leukocytes are the main reason why SCD patients have severe vaso-occlusive pain episodes and low life expectancy.
-We study these interactions using our microfluidic flow systems and computational modeling.
+We study these interactions using our microfluidic systems and computational modeling.

-Figure 5.
+Figure 6.
 Photograph of the HIFU system installed in the lab

 HIFU